Non-coordinating anion

 Anions that interact weakly with cations are termed non-coordinating anions, although a more accurate term is weakly coordinating anion.
 Non-coordinating anions are useful in studying the reactivity of electrophilic cations.
 They are commonly found as counterions for cationic metal complexes with an unsaturated coordination sphere.
 These special anions are essential components of homogeneous alkene polymerisation catalysts, where the active catalyst is a coordinatively unsaturated, cationic transition metal complex.
 For example, they are employed as counterions for the 14 valence electron cations [(C_{5}H_{5})_{2}ZrR]^{+} (R = methyl or a growing polyethylene chain).
 Complexes derived from non-coordinating anions have been used to catalyze hydrogenation, hydrosilylation, oligomerization, and the living polymerization of alkenes.
 The popularization of non-coordinating anions has contributed to increased understanding of agostic complexes wherein hydrocarbons and hydrogen serve as ligands.
 Non-coordinating anions are important components of many superacids, which result from the combination of Brønsted acids and Lewis acids.

 Pre-"BARF" era

 Before the 1990s, tetrafluoroborate, hexafluorophosphate, and perchlorate were considered weakly coordinating anions.
-Only by exclusion of conventional solvents were transition metal perchlorate complexes found to exist, for example.
-It is now appreciated that BF_{4}^{−}, PF_{6}^{−}, and ClO_{4}^{−} bind to strongly electrophilic metal centers of the type use in some catalytic reactions.
-Tetrafluoroborate and hexafluorophosphate anions are coordinating toward highly electrophilic metal ions, such as cations containing Zr(IV) centers, which can abstract fluoride from these anions.
-Other anions, such as triflates are considered to be low-coordinating with some cations.
+Usually, only by exclusion of conventional solvents were transition metal perchlorate complexes found to exist, for example.
+It is now appreciated that BF4-, PF6-, and ClO4- bind to electrophilic metal centers of the type use in some catalytic such as cationic Zr(IV) centers.
+Other anions, such as triflates coordinate to metal cations.
+On that same theme, tetraphenylborate forms pi-complexes with utilizing its electron-rich phenyl groups as ligands.